adheeb2/learn-ci-cd-with-jenkins-docker/day2/README.md

 - Each branch needs a **Jenkinsfile** in root, or it won't build
 - We will learn about it in the upcoming days.
 This was just created to make you understand about **Multibranch Pipeline** and how it is set up

+## Result

+Your multibranch pipeline is now configured!
+The next step is creating a **Jenkinsfile** in your repository branches to define the actual build process.